 Addiction Information for Friends and Family

 Watching a loved one battle with addiction is difficult.
-You can take solace, however, knowing that there is something you can do to help.
-Friends and family of a patient in recovery can act as a major part of their support system.
-For patients who are recovering from substance abuse disorders, the presence of friends and family will do a lot to help with their long term sobriety goals.
-There’s a lot that you can do to help your loved one beyond just providing moral support and encouragement.
-If you are willing to be present for your loved one through the trials and tribulations of recovery, you can being with some of the following activities:
+You can take solace, in knowing that there is something you can do to help.
+For patients who are recovering from substance abuse disorders, the presence of friends and family will help a lot with their long term sobriety goals.
+You can help your loved one beyond just by providing moral support and encouragement.
+If you are willing to be present for your loved one through the trials and tribulations of recovery, you can be with some of the following activities:

 - Seek out other support group meetings for others like you who are supporting a loved one in recovery

-- Do research and get educated about the disease of addiction
+- Do the research and get educated about the disease of addiction

 - Educate others – share your knowledge of addiction with family and friends